michael-fa/lazypawn/README.md

 ## About
 I wasn't really aiming to publish this collection, but maybe someone finds this useful some day.
-Thus is there no awesome documentation.
+Thus there's no awesome documentation.
 Just take a look inside each file.
 Comments are made for everyone to understand what each function does.